caiosabadin/notes/sass/tutorial.md

 ## Commentaries ##

-Plain CSS commentaries work, but if you want to write comments that are going to be ignored by the compiler...:
+Plain CSS commentaries work, and are written on the resulting CSS file.

+Commentaries ignored by the Sass compiler, and thus not available on the resulting CSS file, may be written as:

 ```scss
 // Some comment